My Husband’s Anger Is Ruining Our Relationship

 Can a man with anger issues change?

-How do you live with an angry person?
+Should you ignore an angry person?

-What mental illness is associated with anger?
+What is unhealthy anger?